 Dry Cleaning methods, or low moisture cleaning, come in many forms.
 Some methods utilize powders, crystals, solvents, and shampoos, which is applied to the carpet and then vacuumed or buffed.
-Often residues are left behind because of a lack of rinsing with these methods.
+Often residues are left behind because of a lack of rinsing and training with these methods.
 These methods are more of a surface cleaning for appearance.
 Although dry cleaned carpets may dry quicker, Dry Cleaning methods are generally less effective.
-However, low moisture (encapsulation rotary bonnet cleaning) with proper product and training can be adequate in routine maintenance of low pile carpet or commercial common areas.
+However, low moisture cleaning (encapsulation, bonnet, and rotary cleaning) with proper product and training can be adequate in routine maintenance of low pile carpet or commercial common areas.

 Q: What method does Carpetech use?

 A: We offer the best of both: Ultra Low Moisture cleaning ( Encapsulation, Bonnette, and HydraMaster RDM).
-And HWE cleaning methods depending on the needs of the client and carpet.
+And HWE cleaning methods (Truckmounted and portables), depending on the needs of the client and carpet.
 The technician will determine the best approach.